nowlenaustin/DnD-Character-Creator/README.md

 Open Eclipse.
 Import the project into Eclipse with the following steps:
 > click "File" > click "Open Projects from File System" > click "Directory" > navigate to where your git repository is > click "Ok" > click "Finish"

+> NOTE: Make sure to complete ALL the steps in the process before building the project.
+Building the project before linking the iText7 library may cause the project to not build correctly and produce errors indefinitely.

 Download iText 7 from the following link and unzip it (download the .zip file):
 > https://github.com/itext/itext7/releases/tag/7.0.1